According to research, Robotic Process Automation (RPA) will achieve near-universal adoption in five years if its astronomic growth continues.

-Data transfers, order processing and payroll calculations are just some of the repeatable tasks that business departments no longer have to worry about thanks to automation.
-With productivity rising and human errors falling, it’s easy to see why organisations are auditing their processes to see what can be automated.
+Thanks to automation, data transfers, order processing and payroll calculations are just some of the repeatable tasks business departments no longer have to worry about.
+With productivity rising and human errors falling, it’s easy to see why organisations are auditing their processes to see what they can automate.

-Moving huge volumes of data to another system, or simply just updating backups, can be a time-consuming process.
+Moving huge volumes of data to another system or simply updating backups can be time-consuming.
 However, RPA can automate the entire transfer.
-Design a solution so it knows the required credentials, source and destination and the RPA tool can manage the whole thing.
+Design a solution so it knows the required credentials, source and destination, and the RPA tool can manage the whole thing.

 This saves valuable administration time, reduces human error and eliminates frustrating bottlenecks caused when the transfer is carried out manually.

-An RPA solution can be used to extract important information from timesheets and other inputs.
-With this data, the RPA tool automatically calculates an employee’s pay and then carries out the necessary bank transactions too.
-Added complications like expenses, bonuses and holiday pay can be easily factored in as well.
+An RPA solution can be used to extract meaningful information from timesheets and other inputs.
+With this data, the RPA tool calculates an employee’s pay and performs the necessary bank transactions.
+Added complications like expenses, bonuses and holiday pay can also easily be factored in.

 There’s usually a set process to follow when new members join the team in an organisation.
-It might be the responsibility of senior individuals or multiple departments to ensure that there’s as little friction as possible.
-RPA software can automatically provide and collate the important information needed from a new hire so that the onboarding is fast and effective.
+Senior individuals or multiple departments might be responsible for ensuring as little friction as possible.
+RPA software can automatically provide and collate the critical information needed from a new hire, so onboarding is fast and effective.

-Automated onboarding leads to a more efficient way of processing new starters and allows senior members of staff to focus on other aspects of their role.
+Automated onboarding leads to a more efficient way of processing new starters and allows senior staff members to focus on other aspects of their role.

 As part of an onboarding process, a new hire will need access to their email account, software licenses and computer devices.
-This can be delivered without any human intervention thanks to RPA.
+RPA can deliver this without any human intervention.
 The necessary setups can be fully automated because the process stays the same.

-Automating these system setups is a more efficient, accurate and convenient approach that allows the IT team to focus on other tasks.
+Automating these system setups is more efficient, accurate and convenient, allowing the IT team to focus on other tasks.

-This is an optimal way of using the resources you have at your disposal and is more likely to lead to happy customers who are helped quickly and efficiently.
+Any organisation with a call centre setup can use automation to manage high-volume requests.
+An automated platform can do anything from changing details across multiple systems to processing a returns request.
+This is an optimal way of using your resources and is more likely to lead to happy customers who are helped quickly and efficiently.

-This is a growing use of RPA because it leads to fewer errors and there’s no longer a need to know how to code.
+This is a growing use of RPA as it leads to fewer errors and there’s no longer a need to know how to code.
 An RPA solution can be designed to ‘scrape’ all of the necessary information you need on a particular website.
-Traditionally, this would be completed manually but automation speeds up the process.
+Traditionally, this would be completed manually, but automation speeds up the process.

-It’s quick to set up and can be customised in such a way that is more than just a screengrab of pages.
-It can actually be set to clean data as it goes if you perform some tasks manually and then let the RPA tool do the rest.
+It’s quick to set up and can be customised in a way that’s more than just a screengrab of pages.
+It can be set to clean data if you perform some tasks manually and then let the RPA tool do the rest.

-If you’re responsible for an ecommerce website, then you can use RPA to automate the process of customer orders.
-Eliminating any manual entry time from this process significantly speeds up tasks and ensures the customer receives their product as quickly as possible.
+If you’re responsible for an eCommerce website, then you can use RPA to automate the process of customer orders.
+Eliminating manual entry time from this process significantly speeds up tasks and ensures the customer receives their product as quickly as possible.